 If you had told me 20 years ago that I would become an actor, I would have thought you were insane.
 But looking back, it was there the whole time.

 For most of my life I pursued a conventional career in business, doing corporate communications and PR.
 About a decade ago I started acting.
 For a while I thought these were two separate worlds, but I eventually learned that they were one and the same.
 Both require you to connect with audiences, express yourself in compelling terms, and tell stories.
 So I brought these two worlds together in a book and now in workshops and speeches.
 And now I’m passing on all this business knowledge I’ve accumulated while doing the thing I love—performing on stage.
 All for the sake of helping people communicate more effectively.

 Now that’s very me-oriented, as the story of me should be.
 But I could easily flip this around to make it more audience-focused:

-A lot of people aren’t comfortable with their writing and presentation skills.
-I’ve found a way to make communication principles more relatable and more fun by using lessons from people’s favorite movies and TV shows.
-They come away both entertained and better prepared to deal with the challenges they face in the workplace.
+A lot of people aren’t comfortable with their communication and presentation skills.
+I’ve found a way to make these principles more relatable and fun by using lessons from the world of movies and TV.
+People come away both entertained and better prepared to deal with the challenges they face in the workplace.

 People often seek me out to help them craft their career narrative — one they can use on their LinkedIn profile and other social media, as well as in job interviews and at networking events.

 If you need help developing your story, just click on the Contact link at the top of this page, or check out my book, Unleash the Power of Storytelling.
 You can sign up at the link to download a free chapter that’s devoted to helping you craft your career story.